Access to fast & convenient health & wellbeing services, from Boots Online Doctor to virtual physiotherapy. Experience new ways to feel better

 The NHS have offered a MenB vaccination as part of the routine childhood immunisations programme in the UK since 2015.
 Those children and adults who fall outside of the NHS age range may consider having the vaccination privately at Boots.

-The Boots MenB vaccination service does not replace the need for the free NHS Men ACWY vaccination currently offered to teenagers – MenB is not included.
+The Boots MenB vaccination service doesn't replace the need for the free NHS Men ACWY vaccination currently offered to teenagers – MenB isn't included.
 Speak to a Pharmacist for more information.

 WHAT HAPPENS AT THE APPOINTMENT?